-Phase 2 begins on June 29 with limited services in select library locations to include limited public computer access, remote print job pickups, holds pick up, printing, returning library materials and gradual phasing in of additional services.
+Phase 2 begins on Monday, March 29, 2021 with limited services in select library locations to include limited public computer access, remote print services, holds pick up, printing, returning library materials and gradual phasing in of additional services.
 See Phase 2 services for more details.

 Dates for Phases 3 and 4 have not yet been determined.

 Why are hours reduced?